-To be part of the Fairtrade system, all operators (traders, licensees, and subcontractors) must meet and comply with Fairtrade standards and policies.
+To be part of the Fairtrade system, all licensees, traders and subcontractors must comply with Fairtrade Standards and policies.

 Policies and Procedures

 Child Labor and Forced Labor Guidelines (PDF)

 Fairtrade aims to balance farmers’ and workers’ need to sell their products on Fairtrade terms with the integrity of the FAIRTRADE Mark.
 Fairtrade America’s composition policy aims to maximize the amount of Fairtrade ingredients in each certified product to ensure benefit for farmers and workers and transparency for consumers.

 - Individual products - Products like coffee or bananas that are composed of a single ingredient must be 100% Fairtrade.

 - Composite products - For products like chocolate or ice cream that include both certifiable and non-certifiable ingredients, all ingredients that can be Fairtrade certified, must be certified.
 Products are required to have a minimum of 20% Fairtrade ingredients (dry weight) and the percentage of Fairtrade ingredients must be displayed on the packaging.

 - Cotton – For products made of 100% cotton, all of the cotton must come from Fairtrade sources.
 For blended fiber products, Fairtrade cotton must make up 50% or more of the finished weight of the product.
 Download the complete Cotton Products Composition Policy (PDF) here.

 - Cosmetics – Generally cosmetics contains small amounts of ingredients that can be certified Fairtrade.
 To ensure that farmers can continue to sell their products on Fairtrade terms, the minimum required Fairtrade certified content is 5% for leave-on products and 2% for wash-off products.
 See more detailed explanation in our Product Composition Policy.
 Download the complete Cosmetics Composition Policy (PDF) here .